 “Unverified penicillin allergy is being increasingly recognized as a public health concern."1

-Studies have found that an estimated 10% of patients self-report as being penicillin allergic; and that 9 out of 10 of those patients reporting a penicillin allergy are not truly allergic.2
+Studies have found that an estimated 10% of patients self-report as being penicillin allergic, but only <1% are actually allergic.2

 What is National Penicillin Allergy Day?